n8n-io/n8n-docs/docs/hosting/index.md

 # Self-hosting n8n

 This section provides guidance on setting up n8n for both the Enterprise and Community self-hosted editions.
-Refer to [TODO: confirm link] [Self-hosted plans](https://plans.n8n.io/){:target=_blank .external-link} for information on pricing and features.

 <div class="grid-cards-vertical cards" markdown>